 How can I load weather forecast data into Google Sheets?

-Also see the companion article that discusses importing historical weather data into Google Sheets.
+If you need historical weather data, please see the companion article that discusses importing historical weather data into Google Sheets.

 The estimated time to complete this exercise is about 5 minutes.